Tuesday, 28 February 2017

 Different organisations and individuals have given their own versions of the marketing audit.
 Partly, it is because there has not been any universally agreed upon format for conducting it.
 Nevertheless, one would probably expect all the most important aspects of the unique situation of each business to be covered.
 There are, however, some elements which would likely be considered natural constituents of the basic marketing audit.
 The framework suggested below is based largely on those components.

-A Basic Marketing Audit Framework
+A Basic Framework for Auditing Your Market

 An elementary marketing audit could be typified as consisting of at least the following six main parts: